impromptuRong/hd_wsi/README.md

 conda activate hd_env
 ```

 Step 3.
 Download pretrained models.
-We provide 2 pretrained `HD-Yolo` models for lung cancer and breast cancer.
+We provide 2 pretrained `HD-Yolo` models for lung cancer and breast cancer, plus one pretrained `Yolov8` model for colon cancer.
 Download the pretrained models from the list below and make sure the paths to these models are consistent with the `MODEL_PATHS` parameters in the `configs.py`.
 <ul>
    <li> <a href="https://drive.google.com/file/d/131RQwmrQeonwuLr46L06gWZ8Jv60opSt/view?usp=share_link">lung cancer model</a> </li>
    <li> <a href="https://drive.google.com/file/d/131zR4g-V1wmjXBhmzuEGnqt-ttzNuSPK/view?usp=share_link">breast cancer model</a> </li>
+    <li> <a href="https://drive.google.com/file/d/1Vet8_MZqrK247TqRWiG4PUfIalP1LkgS/view?usp=sharing">colon cancer Yolov8 model</a> </li>
 </ul>

-When using customized model, be sure the [torchscript](https://pytorch.org/docs/stable/jit.html) model will output the results in the format `(losses: Optional, outputs: Dict[str, torch.Tensor])` with required keys: `'boxes'`, `'labels'`, `'scores'`, and optional keys `'masks'`, `'keypoints'`, etc in `outputs`.
+When using customized [torchscript](https://pytorch.org/docs/stable/jit.html) model, be sure the model will output the results in the format `(losses: Optional, outputs: Dict[str, torch.Tensor])` with required keys: `'boxes'`, `'labels'`, `'scores'`, and optional keys `'masks'`, `'keypoints'`, etc in `outputs`.
 (See [torchvision MaskRCNN](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html#defining-the-dataset) format for details).
+When using the [ultralytics](https://github.com/ultralytics) `Yolo` model, be sure to use the original pytorch model ends with `'.pt'`.

 ### Install with docker